tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.Tensor.md

 Dummy method to prevent iteration.
 Do not call.

-NOTE(mrry): If we register __getitem__ as an overloaded operator, Python will valiantly attempt to iterate over the Output from 0 to infinity.
+NOTE(mrry): If we register __getitem__ as an overloaded operator, Python will valiantly attempt to iterate over the Tensor from 0 to infinity.
 Declaring this method prevents this unintended behavior.